-When you are ready to deploy your store, you need to complete deployment and testing in Staging first, then deploy to Production.
+When you are ready to deploy your store, you must complete deployment and testing on the Staging environment before deploying to Production.
 The Staging environment provides a near-production environment that includes a database, web server, and all services including Fastly and New Relic.

 Starter plan projects

 For Starter, merge all code into a “staging” branch for testing prior to deploying to Production.
 All active branches and environments are part of the PaaS infrastructure and have access to information, such as store URLs and SSH link.

 You can deploy to Starter environments from the Project Web Interface or using CLI commands.

 Get your Starter access URLs and SSH information

 You can find URLs and SSH connection information from the Project Web Interface.
 For each selected environment or branch, you have an Access Site link.
 Your initial project is provisioned with a

 Master environment, which is Production, and any additional branches you create, including Staging (recommended) and development branches for custom code.

 Log in to your Cloud for Adobe Commerce account.

 Click Access site to display the URL and SSH information.